faramarz-fakhri/VanitiProject/README.md

 Moq

-Vaniti Project is a web application that allows users to search for beers and add ratings to them.
+Vintri Project is a web application that allows users to search for beers and add ratings to them.
 This README provides an overview of the project, its components, and how to get started.

 Table of Contents
 Introduction